Get your easy to use food intolerance assessment today

 You can't test immune reactions via a hair sample, and in many cases there have been discrepancies in results when parts of the hair have been coloured/bleached.
 This has led to inconsistency in the sample tested twice.

 Our IgG 1,2,3,4 blood based testing covers the full range of antibodies responses, this is important, if a particular food elevates any antibodies against it, this means your gut and immune system recognises that food as a threat.
-This could affect the nutrients absorbed from this particular food and leads to multiple symptoms,
+This could affect the nutrients absorbed from this particular food and leads to multiple symptoms.
+For a detailed comparison, visit our Blood vs Hair Strand Testing page.

 When a food causes the body to produce high levels of IgG then these antibodies combine with the protein in the food to form an ‘antigen-antibody complex’.
 These complexes are usually eliminated by other cells in the immune system.
 However, if the immune system is overloaded, these insoluble molecules become deposited in tissues within the body, causing chronic inflammation and the subsequent production of symptoms.